-The school grew rapidly, and by 1888 had a Board of Trustees who were granted a charter from Towns County as a legal entity entitled to “procure, exact and maintain a place for Divine worship, and for school and parsonage purposes under the direction of the Methodist Episcopal Church South…” Ten acres of land had been secured from Mrs. N. L. Robertson and the attention of the Gainesville philanthropist – Young L. G. Harris, had resulted in contribution of enough money that by 1888 there were 11 buildings (mostly boarding houses), a classroom building, president’s residence, bell tower and laundry.
+The school grew rapidly, and by 1888, it had a Board of Trustees that was granted a charter from Towns County as a legal entity entitled to “procure, exact and maintain a place for Divine worship, and for school and parsonage purposes under the direction of the Methodist Episcopal Church South…” Ten acres of land had been secured from Mrs. N. L. Robertson, and the attention of the Athens philanthropist Young L. G. Harris had resulted in the contribution of enough money that by 1888 there were 11 buildings (mostly boarding houses), a classroom building, president’s residence, bell tower and laundry.
 There were three grade levels that granted certificates of proficiency rather than diplomas or grades.
 Tuition was $1 per month, with an additional 10 cents for incidental fees.
-The name was changed in 1888 from McTyeire Institute to Young Harris Institute in appreciate of Judge Harris’ support of the school.
+In 1888, the name changed from McTyeire Institute to Young Harris Institute in appreciation of Judge Harris’s support of the school.

-By 1891 the name of the school was officially changed to Young L. G. Harris College.
+By 1891, the name of the school officially changed to Young L. G. Harris College.
 The school petitioned the post office to change its name as well.
 The school was perpetually in debt, and its benefactor—Judge Harris—died in 1894.
-While he had made a generous provision for the school in his will, over 40 members of his family went to court to contest it, and the litigation held up the money for several years.
-During this time there was again a concerted effort to move the school to a more accessible location—this time to Demorest.
+While he had made a generous provision for the school in his will, more than 40 members of his family went to court to contest it, and the litigation held up the money for several years.
+During this time, there was again a concerted effort to move the school to a more accessible location—this time to Demorest.

-By 1897 the litigation over Young L. G. Harris’ will was resolved by the Georgia Supreme Court, and the College received $16,000 from his estate.
+By 1897, the litigation over Young L. G. Harris’s will was resolved by the Georgia Supreme Court, and the College received $16,000 from his estate.
 M.J.
-Cofer, Chairman of the Board of Trustees, is quoted as saying “on the whole, we consider the outlook for the College is promising of great good.”
-(BOT Minutes-1898)
+Cofer, Chairman of the Board of Trustees, is quoted as saying “on the whole, we consider the outlook for the College is promising of great good” (BOT Minutes, 1898).

-The College discontinued offering primary school education in the1918 catalog and by the 1919 Catalog the College was no longer offering baccalaureate degrees.
+The College discontinued offering primary school education in the 1918 Catalog, and by the 1919 Catalog, the College was no longer offering baccalaureate degrees.
 From 1918 until 1938, Young Harris College offered four years of high school (The Academy) and two years of college.
-In 1938 the first two years of high school were dropped, and so Young Harris College offered two years of high school and two years of college until The Academy was phased out in 1958.
+In 1938, the first two years of high school were dropped, and so Young Harris College offered two years of high school and two years of college until The Academy was phased out in 1958.

 Throughout the years, the College has survived by being flexible.
-At the beginning of World War II, then President T. J. Lance stated “prospects for the remainder of the year are a dark secret known to Providence and the Draft Boards.”
-During that time, because of a lack of students for the college, the program was shifted and the high school schedule and courses more closely allied with the College. “…[W]e are offering courses which can be taken by students in the 8th grade.
-That way we hope to offset the loss of students from the higher age brackets.”
-(President’s Report to the Board of Trustees – November 1942).
+At the beginning of World War II, then President T. J. Lance stated, “prospects for the remainder of the year are a dark secret known to Providence and the Draft Boards.”
+During that time, because of a lack of students for the College, the program shifted, and the high school schedule and courses more closely aligned with the College. "[W]e are offering courses which can be taken by students in the 8th grade.
+That way we hope to offset the loss of students from the higher age brackets” (President’s Report to the Board of Trustees, November 1942).
 When the war was over, the College returned to its previous structure.

 While the story of Young Harris College is full of times both good and bad, these are just a few highlights to help orient interested persons to the evolving and changing nature of what is now, and will continue to be, YHC.